w3c/wai-tutorials/source/carousels/controls.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-The styling is very similar to the text of the slides.
-Contrast ratio requirements are valid here as well as on normal text.
-Both buttons get wider if they are hovered with the mouse or focused with the keyboard.
-This is also animated to keep the click target large for a longer time, which makes it easier for people with shaky hands to click them.
+Styling is added to make sure contrast ratio requirements are met as well by adding a semi-transparent white background.
+While it may be visually intriguing to use plain arrows, they are often hard to recognize, especially for people with disabilities.
+Both buttons get wider when hovered by the mouse pointer or focused using the keyboard.
+This is also animated to keep the click target larger for a longer time, which makes it easier for people with shaky hands.

 {::nomarkdown}
 <%= code_start('', 'CSS') %>